oyane806/lets-stop-wildfires-hackathon/README.md

 - [x] List all the images we have and label them in a csv file (mapping.csv) -- Oceane
 - [x] Write in a csv file all the combination of images to build our dataset (see above rules) -- Oceane Jared
-- [x] Build our new dataset -- Oceane [new dataset](https://drive.google.com/open?id=1qrPpc37hXSDLz8JOZbnTLiMEktxjYHk0)
+- [x] Build our new dataset -- Oceane
 - [x] Write a function to calculate the difference of two image -- Oceane
-- [ ] Create a validation set
+- [x] Create a validation set -- Oceane [new dataset](https://drive.google.com/file/d/1aOaHLqR8I_nGA4MiF7TGJgwpXzcjgUNF/view?usp=sharing)
-- [ ] Write a script to split a picture into 81 pictures (for production)
+- [] Write a script to split a picture into 81 pictures (for production)

 #### :two: 2 images stacking